Our Story

 From seed to vine.

-Established in 2019, the Domaine Lumineux vineyard is located in the acclaimed Dundee Hills of the Willamette Valley, with a tasting room in historic Downtown Newberg.
+Established in 2019, Domaine Lumineux produces award-winning wines from a single Dundee Hills vineyard, with a tasting room in historic Downtown Newberg.

 It’s All In The Soil